kent-map/kent/landscape/river-dour/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/59/Dover%2C_River_Dour_-_geograph.org.uk_-_2869094.jpg" label="Dover, River Dour" attribution="Helmut Zozmann, via Wikimedia Commons" license="CC BY-SA 2.0">

 **St James's**
 In the Saxon period, the main stream of the Dour divided into two branches, leaving a delta of dry land between them, on which, in later years, the principal part of St. James's Parish was built.[^ref Bavington Jones, John. _The Annals of Dover_ 1916, p.
+82. Snar Gate, also known as Pier Gate was built about 1370.
+It was a sluice gate between the river and harbour.
+In 1588, it was taken down when the new harbour was built[^ref Statham 63)
+<br><br>
-82. Today the river disappears under Castle Street and skirts behind shops, near garages along the edges of the St James's Retail Park carpark.
+Today the river disappears under Castle Street and skirts behind shops, near garages along the edges of the St James's Retail Park carpark.
 With concrete banks, the river is now channelled along the urban landscape with a few trees and bushes dotting its banks until it passes under Flying Horse Lane.
 Here the Lord Nelson pub offers a terrace space overlooking the river, before the river disappears again under Townwall Street, where pedestrians using the underpass can get a brief glimpse of the river as it is channelled under ground to Wellington Dock Marina.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/8/84/The_Lord_Nelson_-_geograph.org.uk_-_6396916.jpg" label="The Lord Nelson" attribution="John Baker via Wikimedia Commons" license="CC BY-SA 2.0">

-**Snar Gate**

-Snar Gate, also known as Pier Gate was built about 1370.
-It was a sluice gate between the river and harbour.
-In 1588, it was taken down when the new harbour was built[^ref Statham 63)

 **Wellington Dock**
-In 1846, the Duke of Wellington opened "Wellington Bridge" In 1888 Wellington Dock was improved to allow vessels of 800 tons.
+The River Dour now ends its journey as it disappears into the vast Wellington Dock, named after the Duke of Wellington who opened "Wellington Bridge" in 1846.
+The Dock was later improved in 1888 to allow vessels of 800 tons.

 In 1914 it was reported that "an immense quantity of filth" was brought down by the river into the dock and that the Sanitary Officers should be stricter in prosecuting the townsfolk who were treating the river like an "open drain"[^ref ]"The River Dour." _Dover Express_, 13 Mar.
 1914, p.
 2. British Library Newspapers, link.gale.com/apps/doc/JA3231215324/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=6f10375b.
 Accessed 20 Feb.
 2025.
 Mud and weeds from the river also drifted down to the dock.
 By 1922, matters were no better as the river was "filled with household rubbish in the form of tin cans" and there were fears that the poor water quality would be hazardous to health.[^ref] The River Dour."
 Dover Express, 20 Oct.
 1922, p.
 7. British Library Newspapers, link.gale.com/apps/doc/JA3231247671/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=e7a41907.
 Accessed 20 Feb.
 2025.

 **Dover Harbour**